Search our Site

 Breast: Assigned Female At Birth (AFAB)

-For those with a high lifetime risk of breast cancer, bilateral risk-reducing mastectomy (BRRM) provides a high degree of protection against cancer.
+For those with a P/LP variant in BRCA1 or BRCA2 gene, bilateral risk-reducing mastectomy (BRRM) provides a high degree of protection against cancer.
 This decision is very personal and should include multidisciplinary consultations to consider various factors such as: risks, reconstruction options, degree of protection, psychosocial aspects (decreased cancer worry, impact on body image), the patient’s age and life expectancy, and family history.
 The benefits of RRM are likely greatest if carried out from the age of 30.
 Beyond age 55 the evidence for benefit of RRM is weak.

 Because of the increased risk to develop a contralateral breast cancer some individuals may consider mastectomy versus lumpectomy and RRM of the other breast at the time of treatment for a breast cancer.